albertbaezd/Todo-List-Cloud-Computing/README.md

-# HW4-Cloud-Computing
-Cloud Computing HW4 - Deployment of todoapp to Docker, using Kubernetes.
-Also modifying the frontend to use queries.
+# Cloud Computing Final Project - Fordham University
+Deployment of todoapp to Docker, using Kubernetes.

+Has mobile first frontend application which support for CRUD and other features via a backend engine using Flask.